Financial Intelligence Unit

-A financial intelligence unit (FIU) is a national agency responsible for receiving, analyzing, and disseminating financial information on suspicious or unusual financial activity from the financial industry and other entities or professions required to report suspicious transactions, suspected of being money laundering or terrorism financing.
+A financial intelligence unit (FIU) is a national agency that receives reports of suspicious transactions from financial institutions and other persons or entities, analyses them, and disseminates the resulting intelligence to local Law enforcement agencies and foreign agencies.
+The activities of FIUs are generally geared towards combating tax evasion, money laundering, terrorist financing, Illicit trade, organised crime, or white-collar crimes.

 Overview

-FIUs, typically are not law enforcement agencies, but their mission is to process and analyze the information received.
+FIUs are typically not law enforcement agencies; their mission is to process and analyze the information received.
 If sufficient evidence of unlawful activity is found, the matter is passed to the police or public prosecutors.
 They complement the apparatus of administrative anti-money laundering supervision, which ensures that obliged entities transmit relevant information to the FIU.

-Financial Intelligence Units (FIUs) play a crucial role in the global fight against financial crime by collaborating with various stakeholders, including law enforcement, regulatory authorities, and international organizations.
-Here's an overview of some prominent FIUs around the world:
+Financial Intelligence Units (FIUs) focus on financial crime.
+They work by collaborating with stakeholders, law enforcement, regulatory authorities, and international organisations.